 - 4. Open the MBB. - 5.
 Loosen the thumb screw on the interlock and slide it down and secure it in place by tightening the thumb screw. - 6.
-Start the system according to step 4 to step 7 as specified in Start-up Procedures in Normal Mode on page 66.
+Start the system according to steps 4 to 7 as specified in Startup Procedures in Normal Mode on page 84.
 The UPS runs in Normal mode.